Tanu-N-Prabhu/Multiplication-Table-App/README.md

 # Features

 1. <b>Only Integer Input</b> - Both the input field only integer inputs, try typing in character or string inputs, you can't don't worry.
 Thanks to the JavaScript function `onKeyPress` combined with regular expressions.
 You cannot input negative numbers as well.
 I mean who would want to the multiplication table of -4 * 5 right.
+2. <b>Default values are 1 and 5</b> - Sometimes user have the tendency to test the application without typing anything.
+In this case if you do so, both the fields will take the values 1 for the number and 5 as the range and display 1 * 1 till 1 * 5 as the result.

 # Deployment